albornet/chempred_revision/README.md

 $ python generate_all_datasets.py
 ```

-* Generate the configuration files used to train all models with open-nmt
+* Write the configuration files used to train all models with open-nmt
 ```
-$ python generate_train_configs.py
+$ python write_train_configs.py
 ```

 * Train all models (this takes a while, you might consider splitting the jobs on multiple GPUs!)